NOR-Codes-Stds/CalBEM-Prototypes/Documentation/README.md

 # Documentation

-This repository contains documentation files related to the CalBEM models.
+This directory contains documentation files related to the CalBEM prototype models.
 Documentation is available for the following model categories:

 - Single-Family Prototype Models
 - Low-rise Multifamily Prototype Models